OMNI-SLO-Monitoring/OMNI-overview-and-documentation/README.md

 Monitor for Database Service is at localhost:3100 <br />
 Caching Service is at localhost:3300 <br />
 Monitor for Caching Service is at localhost:3400 <br />
-Issue Creator is on localhost:3500
+Issue Creator is at localhost:3500